Skip to main content

 Earning one of the top business degrees in demand is a significant first step toward reaching your goals.
 If your college or university has a career development team, you can take a step further by working on resume writing and mock interviews as well as learning how to translate your newly developed tangible skills into language that hiring managers prize.

 Your education doesn’t have to stop there, either.
-You may decide to pursue a terminal degree in business.
-This may include a Doctor of Business Administration (DBA) or a business-focused Doctor of Philosophy (PhD), such as a PhD in International Business.
+You may decide to pursue a terminal degree in a business-focused area, such as a Doctor of Philosophy (PhD) in International Business.
 Your path depends on your career goals and whether you wish to explore, examine and address business problems or move into academic or research roles.

 A degree can change your life.
 Find the SNHU business program that can best help you meet your goals.